+Briefing

-Briefing EU Legislation in Progress
+EU Legislation in Progress

 CONTENTS

 Background

-Introduction

-Context

-Existing situation

-Parliament's starting position

-Council starting position

 Proposal

 Preparation of the proposal

 The changes the proposal would bring

 Views

 Advisory committees

 National parliaments

 Stakeholders' views

 Legislative process

 References

 EP supporting analysis

 Other sources

-First edition

-The 'EU Legislation in Progress' briefings are updated at key stages throughout the legislative procedure.

-Please note this document has been designed for on-line
+14 June 2018 Third edition, based on an original briefing by Gustaf Gimdal The 'EU Legislation in Progress' briefings are updated at key stages throughout the legislative procedure.
+Please note this document has been designed for on-line viewing.

-4 May 2017

-viewing.

-Common corporate tax base (CCTB) The European Commission has decided to re-launch the common consolidated corporate tax base (CCCTB) project in a two-step approach, with the publication of two new interconnected proposals on a common corporate tax base (CCCTB) and a common consolidated corporate tax base (CCCTB).
-These were published on 25 October 2016, and the 2011 CCCTB proposal (COM(2011) 121) was withdrawn on the same day.
-The re-launch follows the lack of progress on the 2011 proposal in the Council.
+Common corporate tax base (CCTB)

+The European Commission has decided to re-launch the common consolidated corporate tax base (CCCTB) project in a two-step approach, with the publication on 25 October 2016 of two new interconnected proposals on a common corporate tax base (CCTB) and a common consolidated corporate tax base (CCCTB).

 The 2016 CCTB provides for the determination of a single set of rules for calculation of the corporate tax base.
 Companies operating across borders in the EU would no longer have to deal with 28 different sets of national rules when calculating their taxable profits.
 The intention is that the proposed CCTB is a step on the way towards re-establishing the link between taxation and the place where profits are made, via an apportionment formula to be introduced through the new CCCTB proposal.

+The legislative proposal falls under the consultation procedure.
+In the European Parliament, it was assigned to the Economic and Monetary Affairs Committee.
+The committee adopted its report on 21 February 2018.
+Parliament adopted its opinion in plenary on 15 March 2018.
+The proposal is now in the hands of the Council.

-The proposals include a number of anti-tax avoidance measures.
-Proposal for a Council Directive on a Common Corporate Tax Base COM(2016) 685, 25.10.2016, 2016/0337(CNS), Consultation procedure (CNS) Committee responsible: Economic and Monetary Affairs (ECON) Rapporteur: Paul Tang (S&D, the Netherlands) Shadow rapporteurs: Markus Ferber (EPP, Germany) Sander Loones (ECR, Belgium) Petr Ježek (ALDE, Czech Republic) Matt Carthy (GUE/NGL, Ireland) Fabio De Masi (GUE/NGL, Germany) Eva Joly (Greens/EFA, France) Marco Valli (EFDD, Italy) Barbara Kappel (ENF, Austria) Next steps expected: Initial discussions in committee
+Proposal for a Council Directive on a Common Corporate Tax Base COM(2016) 685, 25.10.2016, 2016/0337(CNS), Consultation procedure (CNS) Committee responsible: Economic and Monetary Affairs (ECON) Rapporteur: Paul Tang (S&D, the Netherlands) Shadow rapporteurs: Markus Ferber (EPP, Germany), Sander Loones (ECR, Belgium), Petr Ježek (ALDE, Czech Republic), Matt Carthy (GUE/NGL, Ireland), Fabio De Masi (GUE/NGL, Germany), Eva Joly (Greens/EFA, France), Marco Valli (EFDD, Italy) Barbara Kappel (ENF, Austria) Next steps expected: Adoption by Council